Our Founders’ Family Story

 He trained in General Surgery at the University of California, San Francisco and did a fellowship in Fetal Surgery under Michael R. Harrison, MD considered the father of Fetal Surgery.

 Dr. Crombleholme completed his training with a Fellowship in Pediatric Surgery at the Floating Hospital for Infants and Children at Tufts Medical Center before joining the faculty of Tufts University School of Medicine.
-He was recruited to Cincinnati Children’s to create the Fetal Care Center of Cincinnati as the Richard and Geralyn Azizkhan, MD Chair in Fetal Surgery.

 ABIGAIL WILPERS, PH.D., WHNP-BC